1

 • 1

 How would you verify that the person you're speaking to is actually a customer who previously consented?
 In case 1, non-customers could call your number, and in case 2, what if a non-customer calls you from a customer's phone?
-Feb 2, 2021 at 1:42
+Commented Feb 2, 2021 at 1:42

 • You won't be able to verify that, you're right, but you also can't verify they didn't put the phone down when the recording plays.
 In the case of this "implied consent" that everyone uses, holes abound in the logic used to create consent.